Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-• Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-A proven ability to work as a team and strong communication skills.
+• Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Experienced in working as part of a team and an excellent ability to communicate.

 Education: